-Your financials contain valuable information that can help you be more profitable
+Your law firm financials contain valuable information that can help you be more profitable

 Law school may have taught you how to be a great lawyer but it didn’t teach you how to evaluate and understand your financials.
 Why is this important?
 Your financials contain valuable information that can help you be more profitable.
 Quit thinking of it as information only for your tax return.